gvwilson/sensibleadventures/cloudherd/new.md

 And there he was, clenched tight like a fist to fit into the gap in the trees above the sinkhole.
-She took one step toward him and stopped at fresh shouts from the rangers closing in below.
+She took one step toward him and stopped at fresh shouts from the soldiers closing in below.

-"We have to save them!"
-Thokmay shouted.

-"No!"
+"Get to the cloud!"
 Kulbinder snarled.
-"Get to the cloud!"

 Noxy didn't wait any longer.
 She gathered her legs underneath her and threw herself into the air.
 One heartbeat, two---*poof!* Ulfmaerr